cymoo/vbuntu/README.md

-# Jbuntu
+# Vbuntu

 ## Intro

-Jbuntu is a docker image based on Ubuntu.
+Vbuntu is a docker image based on Ubuntu.
 It contains the necessary utilities and reasonable configurations.

 Out of the box, it has: